A Beginner’s Guide to Growing Turmeric Indoors

 Planting the Rhizomes

-I always find this step a bit magical; it’s like burying treasure that will turn into vibrant gold.
+I always find this step a bit magical; it’s like burying treasure that will turn into yellow gold.

 Watering and Humidity